polarityio/cybereason/README.md

 # Polarity - CyberReason Integration

+CyberReason is a platform that provides next generation anti-virus and endpoint detection response and management capabilities.
 The Polarity CyberReason integration allows Polarity to search CyberReason's API to return threat information on IP's, Domains and File Hashes.

 ## CyberReason Integration Options